 Visitors are encouraged to enjoy several hiking and bike trails within the park.
 The bike trails connect each mission and are each about 2.5 miles long.
 I highly recommend taking advantage of the city’s bike-share program, BCycle, for a fun way to visit all of these historic landmarks.

 A day pass for BCycle is $15 or $5 for 30-minute rides.
 You can purchase BCycle passes here.

-This mission was founded in 1755 and boasts the title of the oldest unrestored stone church in the United States.
+This mission was founded in 1755 and boasted the title of the oldest unrestored stone church in the United States.

-At Mission Concepción you will find the Four Voice Exhibit, a moving exhibit that depicts the effects of colonization in Texas from the perspective of Native Americans, early explorers, and historians.
+At Mission Concepción, you will find the Four Voice Exhibit.
+This moving exhibit depicts the effects of colonization in Texas from the perspective of Native Americans, early explorers, and historians.